bahtiyartan/troia/docs/55InheritanceCross.rst

 Inheriting Classes
 ======================
 In class inheritance it is possible to add new methods to base class or override (called as inherit method in TROIA) methods of base class.
 To override a class you must indicate base class name in new class form on IDE (see classes section).
 When you inherit a class, method's of base class are shown on object explorer in base class tree element.

-.
-Image below shows the view of an inherited class on Object Expolorer and how to override one of base methods.
+Image below shows the view of an inherited class on Object Expolorer and menu item to override one of base methods.

 .. figure:: images/inheritance/classinheritance0.png
    :width: 317 px